 - Singapore Armed Forces Ammunition Command - Again, important.
 No bullets means no bullets to kill guys with.

-One thing to note is that the RSN doesn't use typical Naval ranks like Ensign, Lieutenant Commander or Commander (except for its Admirals).
+One thing to note is that the RSN doesn't use typical Naval ranks like Ensign, Lieutenant Commander or Commander (except for its Admirals and Midshipmen).
 They stick to the Army ranks, ostensibly because Naval command doesn't want to confuse its servicemen.
 So a Captain in the RSN isn't really The Captain, but a Lieutenant Colonel or full Colonel is.
 And a Lieutenant isn't exactly the Naval equivalent to a Captain, but is really just a Lieutenant.

 Under the Navy are 3 Fleets, which are further divided into 6 Naval Squadrons comprising all the vessels as mentioned above.
 These are supported by Naval Logistics Command, Naval Training Command and the Maritime Security Task Force.

-The RSAF operates many 3 to 3.5 Generation aircraft, like the F-15SG Strike Eagle, F-16C/D Fighting Falcon, F-5E Tiger, G550 AEW&C and C-130 Hercules to name a few.
-Located within Singapore are 4 Air Bases, amongst which the various squadrons are spread.
-Combined with two civilian airports, this makes Singaporean airspace one of the most crowded and heavily used in the world.
+The RSAF operates many 4 to 4.5 Generation aircraft, like the F-15SG Strike Eagle, F-16C/D Fighting Falcon, F-5E Tiger, G550 AEW&C and C-130 Hercules to name a few.
+Located within Singapore are four Air Bases,note amongst which the various squadrons are spread.
+Combined with two civilian airports,note this makes Singaporean airspace one of the most crowded and heavily used in the world.

 Since the 2000s, the RSAF comprises 6 overall commands: